The One Food That Never Expires

 Your food should go bad.
-That's the general rule of thumb when eating a healthy, clean diet; fruits, vegetables, meat, dairy, and whole grains all have a shelf life, anywhere from days to weeks, sometimes months or even years for canned and dried foods.
-That's actually one of our 50 Ways to Lose 10 Pounds Fast — eating real food.
-But eventually, real food will mold, rot, decompose, and emit a gross, unsavory odor that will linger in your fridge or pantry.
+That's the general rule of thumb when eating a healthy, clean diet.
+Fruits, vegetables, meat, dairy, and whole grains all have a shelf life, anywhere from days to weeks, sometimes months, or even years for canned and dried foods.
+That's one of our 50 Ways to Lose 10 Pounds Fast: eating real food.
+But eventually, real food will mold, rot, decompose, and emit an unsavory odor that will linger in your fridge or pantry.

 But there's one kitchen staple that will never, ever go bad.
 There's no expiration date, and it will never spoil.
 And it's not a processed food, either; it's all-natural and is probably taking up space in your pantry or cabinet at this very moment.
 It's a staple in most kitchens, and people can continue to use the same batch for years or even decades.
 So what is it?